Use accesskey "n" to jump to the internal navigation links at any point. Right now you can

 Words are separated by spaces.

-Grapheme clusters alone are not sufficient to represent typographic units in Bengali in all circumstances.
+Changes introduced in Unicode 15.1 mean that grapheme clusters alone are now sufficient to represent typographic units in Bengali.
 Conjuncts are common and must not be split apart by edit operations that visually change the text (such as letter-spacing, first-letter highlighting, and in-word line breaking).
 For those operations one needs to segment the text using orthographic syllables, which string grapheme clusters together with a virama.

-The Bengali virama (hasant) is 09CD, which has an Indic Syllabic Category of Virama
+The Bengali virama (hasant) is ্U+09CD SIGN VIRAMA, which has an Indic Syllabic Category of Virama

 .